 I validate that what I’m feeling is real and therefore worthy of being felt.
 Through my validation, the feelings are allowed to move and shift.
 I honor instead of reprimanding.
 I bring compassion to my attention.
 I listen to the call and try to answer with love.

-Appreciating and accepting ourselves, in all our insecurity, allows the energy that’s not loving to move and transform into something more helpful.
+Appreciating and accepting yourself, flaws and all, allows the energies within to move and transform into something else, something potentially more helpful.

 2. My feelings are legitimate, but they are not me.